Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

-where we can see that the species $z_1$ of the controller acts on the production of $x_n$ by acting on $x_1$ whereas $z_2$ acts on the degradation of the controlled species.

-We need the following definition of admissibility of a set-point: \begin{define} The set-point $r:=\mu/\theta$ is set to be admissible if there exists a nonnegative equilibrium point $(x^*,z_1^*,z_2^*)$ for \eqref{eq:mainsystCL} such that $x_n^*=r$. \end{define}

-This admissibility property simply defines what set-points can be achieved.
-It was previously considered in \cite{Briat:19:Logistic} as a necessary condition for the regulation of the output around a desired set-point.
-Non-admissibility of a set-point may is often due to the presence of saturations and/or basal levels which will place upper and lower limits on molecular levels.
-The proposition below states that all positive set-points are admissible for the system \eqref{eq:mainsystL}: \begin{proposition} Assume that $A$ is Hurwitz stable and that $-e_n ^TA^{-1}e_1\ne0$.
-Then, the equilibrium point $(x^*,z_1^*,z_2^*)$ of the closed-loop system \eqref{eq:mainsystCL} is unique and is given by
+\black{The proposition below states that all positive set-points are admissible for the system \eqref{eq:mainsystCL}: \begin{proposition} Assume that $A$ is Hurwitz stable, that $r=\mu/\theta>0$, and that $-e_n ^TA^{-1}e_1\ne0$.
+Then, the equilibrium point $(x^*,z_1^*,z_2^*)$ of the closed-loop system \eqref{eq:mainsystCL} is unique and nonnegative.
+It is, moreover, given by